 Transporting wine in large cisterns that hold several thousands of litres (instead of thousands of glass bottles), helps reduce the weight of the cargo by nearly half.
 “With certain conditions1, this type of approach helps reduce impacts on the environment by 10 to 20%,” explains Pilon.

 In his opinion, bottling in Quebec is part of a series of measures aimed at minimizing the SAQ’s environmental impact.
 In fact, this practice supports a local circular industry for glass, starting with recovery and recycling.
 Next, new bottles are made and used in the food industry, thus reducing their environmental footprint.

 1 According to a 2011 study on life cycle by the Centre international de référence sur le cycle de vie des produits, procédés et services (CIRAIG), local bottling of wine imported in bulk is an alternative solution to traditional importation and in some cases can help reduce the environmental footprint of products sold in Quebec.
 Specifically, and as long as the glass bottles have the same mass, the importation of bottles from the New World and their bottling in Quebec reduce environmental impacts by 10 to 20%.

 These products generate major benefits for Quebec’s economy, as the entire final assembly, preparation, labelling, and bottling processes are all performed locally.

 In the past, having the wine bottled at the estate was a way of guaranteeing the product’s origin and the fact that no one had altered or replaced the product from a renowned estate.
 In the current wine market, there are now many other ways to ensure the origin and traceability of the products.

-For Stéphane Denis, being open to locally bottled products is also a question of habit.
-In regions like Scandinavian countries or the United Kingdom, he points out, a good portion of wines sold locally are bottled locally.
+Being open to locally bottled products is also a question of habit.
+In regions like Scandinavian countries or the United Kingdom a good portion of wines sold locally are bottled locally.
 There too, several very popular products are bottled locally… Cheers to the local economy!